Best Furnace Brands

 - The price for a replacement American Standard gas furnace can range from $2,494 to $4,375 in total installation costs.
 Your exact costs will largely depend on the size furnace system needed for your home and the AFUE percentage of the replacement gas furnace.
 If you wanted to install a mid tier unit such as the American Standard Silver 80H gas furnace with an 80% AFUE rating you could expect to pay $2,524 in installation costs.
 To get exact local costs, connect with one of our natural gas furnace installers today.

-Amana HVAC furnaces are actually owned by another best brand on this list, Goodman Global, any product from either brand are always known for great quality and very reliable.
+Amana gas furnaces are actually owned by another one of the best brands on this list, Goodman Global, any product from either brand are always known for great quality and very reliable.
 Heat pumps, air conditioners, and gas furnaces are all available HVAC units from this brand.
 Amana is a little bit more expensive than a Goodman furnace which may be something you’ll want to take into consideration when deciding on the best brand to install.

 3. Bryant Furnaces